sea-lang/sea/doc/guide.md

 ```

 - The usage of `aka` ("also known as"), `i.e.` ("that is" or "to be specific"),
   and `e.g.` ("for example") is okay!
-Avoid other less well-known abbreviations
+Avoid other less-known abbreviations
   though.

 ## Sandbox